How To Increase Billable Hours

 Make the Timekeeping Process More Efficient

 When evaluating how timekeepers enter their time, limit the obstacles that make time entry difficult.
 First, timekeepers need to be able to record as they work.
 This may include creating codes for repetitive explanations that can be used instead of retyping long phrases.
 Time entry must be efficient so timekeepers can focus more on working rather than recording time.
-If timekeepers are handwriting time entries, this may in fact take longer than entering time directly into a time and billing application.
+If timekeepers are handwriting time entries, this may in fact take longer than entering time directly into a time and legal billing application.
 Typically, handwritten entries will need to be typed up by another person.
 Additionally, timekeepers should be able to easily identify the file they are working on rather than searching for it.
 Finding more efficient methods of timekeeping is one of the most important steps you can take to increase billable time.
 Lawyers should be practicing law and not getting bogged down with cumbersome timekeeping procedures.

 Analyze Reductions & Non-Billable Time